Hooks

 JSON Stdout (exit 0)

-On exit 0, a hook may optionally print JSON to stdout to influence the result:
+On exit 0, a hook may optionally print JSON to stdout:

 Field Type Description